cloudnloud/teams/members/Manohar_Reddy.md

 Have knowledge of the below areas - AWS, Shell/Bash, Git, GitHub, Jenkins, Ansible, Terraform, Docker, and Kubernetes.

-**My goal is to become a very knowledgeable resource in the Cloud and DevOps domain.
+Target: To become a very knowledgeable resource in the Cloud and DevOps domain.